 At build time, a static site generator reads content from markup files before it reaches a content delivery network (CDN).
 It will then create static content based on a set of templates and deliver it to the CDN.

 On the CDN, content is stored and kept available whenever users need it.

-Gatsby or Gatsby JS is an open-source framework based on React, one of the most widely-used static site generators in the market.
+Gatsby JS is built on the latest technology inventions, React, one of the most widely-used static site generators in the market.
 A Gatsby site processes data using the GraphQL application programming interface (API) and merges them to generate static HTML files.